 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
 Prerequisite: valid scaled scores from CASAS pre- or post-tests lower than 190.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
 Prerequisite: valid scaled scores from CASAS pre- or post-tests lower than 190.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
 Prerequisite: valid scaled scores from CASAS pre- or post-tests lower than 190.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
 Prerequisite: valid scaled scores from CASAS pre- or post-tests lower than 190.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 191-200
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 191 and 200.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 191-200
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 191 and 200.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 191-200
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 191 and 200.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 191-200
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 191 and 200.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 201-210.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 201 and 210.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 201-210.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 201 and 210.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 201-210.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 201 and 210.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing, and math skills.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 201-210.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 201 and 210.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skill s.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 211-220.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 211 and 220.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skill s.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 211-220.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 211 and 220.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skill s.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 211-220.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 211 and 220.

 Technology lab for IELCivics.
-Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skill s.
-Prerequisite: valid scaled scores from CASAS pre- or post-tests 211-220.
+Students learn how to use computers as a tool to improve listening, speaking, reading, writing and math skills.
+Prerequisite: valid scaled scores from CASAS pre- or post-tests between 211 and 220.